Privacy Information

 When using reCAPTCHA, personal data may be transferred to a third country outside the EU without an adequate level of data protection.
 There are suitable guarantees for data transmission in accordance with Art.
 46 GDPR.
 We will be happy to provide you with proof of the appropriate guarantees (standard contractual clauses or standard data protection clauses) on request at any time.
 To do this, please contact us using the contact details above.

-2. CREATION OF EVENTS WITH THE DOO EVENT MANAGEMENT PLATFORM
+2. CREATING EVENTS WITH THE DOO EVENT MANAGEMENT PLATFORM

-In the following we will inform you about which personal data is collected and processed when using the doo event management platform to create events as an organizer ("organizer").
+Below we inform you about which personal data is collected and processed when using the doo event management platform to create events as an organizer ("Organizer").

 2.1 ACCOUNT

-If you create an account for using the doo event management platform as an organizer, we collect and process your personal data as the person responsible.
-We do not collect and process this data on your behalf and on your instructions, but to enable you to use the doo event management platform.
+When you create an account to use the doo event management platform as an event organizer, we collect and process your personal data as the data controller.
+We do not collect and process this data on your behalf or at your instruction, but rather to enable you to use the doo event management platform.

-In addition to the data categories shown under point 1, we collect and process the data you requested during registration (surname, first name, e-mail address, telephone number).
-This is mandatory information because we need this data to fulfill the contract.
+In addition to the data categories described in section 1, we collect and process the data you provided during registration (surname, first name, email address, telephone number).
+This information is mandatory, as we require it to fulfill the contract.

 You can delete your customer account at any time.
-To do this, please contact us using the contact details given for the responsible body.
+Please contact us using the contact details provided for the responsible department.

 2.2 PAYMENT INFORMATION

-If you use paid services, your data and payment information will be processed by the payment service provider NovalNet AG in Germany, which we use to process the payment. doo is not involved in the processing of data when processing payments.
+If you use paid services, your data and payment information will be processed by NovalNet AG in Germany, the payment service provider we use for payment processing. doo is not involved in data processing during payment processing.

 Detailed information on data processing and data protection at NovalNet AG can be found here: https://www.novalnet.de/datenschutz